GsTYPO3/core-patches/README.md

 `composer config discard-changes true` to add the configuration to your `composer.json`.

+If a CI environment is detected, the detection of merged changes is skipped.

 If you need to disable this feature (e.g. because a firewall blocks access to
 <https://review.typo3.org> on a specific system), you can use